Mount Etna Summit Tour Review: Best Experience in Sicily

-Mount Etna is the world’s MOST ACTIVE volcano, so going all the way up to its summit craters at 3000 metres (9842 ft) is going to fix you with adrenaline!
+Mount Etna is the Europe’s MOST ACTIVE volcano, so going all the way up to its summit craters at 3000 metres (9842 ft) is going to fix you with adrenaline!

 In this blog post, I am sharing with you my experience and review of the guided tour I did alongside some general tips for hiking the summit of Etna.

 Heads up!
 Some links in this blog are affiliates.
-Additionally, as an Amazon Associate I earn from qualifying purchases.
 If you click and buy, I may earn a small commission at no extra cost to you.
 Rest assured, I only recommend stuff I’ve tested or trust.
-Your support keeps this blog going—thanks a bunch!
+You can read more about our affiliate disclaimer here.

 Mount Etna is located in eastern Sicily in Italy.
 The closest city is Catania (53 min drive), but it is also not that far away from Taormina (65 min) which is the most popular town in Sicily.
 Etna is above the convergent plate margin between the African Plate and the Eurasian Plate.